kam3k/unscented/README.md

 ## What is an unscented Kalman filter?

-A Kalman filter (KF) is an algorithm that takes a series of measurements over time (e.g., positions, temperatures, distances, pressures, velocities, etc.) and produces estimates of an evolving unknown state (e.g., the position and heading of a vehicle) with accuracy better than each individual measurement.
+A Kalman filter (KF) is an algorithm that takes a series of measurements over time (e.g., positions, temperatures, distances, pressures, velocities, etc.) and produces estimates of an unknown state (e.g., the position and heading of a vehicle) with accuracy better than each individual measurement.
 It accomplishes this by modelling the uncertainty of all concerned variables (e.g., the noise in sensor measurements) and combining them in such a way that optimises the resulting estimates of the state.

 For example, a KF is well-suited for estimating the state of a car (e.g., its position, speed, turning rate, etc.) by combining measurements from a GPS device, the car's speedometer and steering angle, and a model of how a car moves (e.g., cars do not tend to move laterally, rather they move in the direction their wheels are facing).
 Combining these elements in a KF provides a better estimate of the car's state than any of the individual measurements.